gabrielmxavier/DaysCounter/README.md

 # DaysCounter
-A JavaScript Counter days tool developed to help people count their worked days on board on vessels.
+A JavaScript Counter days tool developed to help people count their worked days aboard on vessels.

 ## Try the application here